 Short, Curly Pixie

 The queen of showing off her natural texture while on the red carpet, Ruth Negga demonstrates that a short and sweet pixie doesn't necessarily require hours on end of styling.
-(We're also having a serious moment with that blue eyeliner, but alas, we digress.)
-"This haircut is great for the woman who wants to embrace her natural texture," says Nielsen.
-He recommends "using Unite Boing Defining Curl Creme ($11) on wet hair and drying the hair with a Dyson Supersonic Hair Dryer ($400) with the diffuser attachment ($40) for the perfect curls " If the price tag of a Dyson hairdryer sounds a bit steep, we've explored other curly-hair and budget-friendly options to choose from.
+Simply "use Unite Boing Defining Curl Creme ($11) on wet hair and dry the hair with a Dyson Supersonic Hair Dryer ($400) with the diffuser attachment ($40) for the perfect curls," recommends Nielsen.
+If the price tag of a Dyson hairdryer sounds a bit steep, we've explored other curly-hair and budget-friendly options to choose from.

 To tame thick hair while rocking a pixie cut, do like actress Kate Mara and go for an effortlessly glamorous, side-slicked take.
 (It's also great for showing off that bone structure.)